stevepurdie/saap-docs/content/for-developers/onboarding/gitops-onboarding.md

               prune: true
               selfHeal: true

+      > Find the template file [here](https://github.com/stakater-lab/apps-gitops-config/blob/main/00-argocd-apps/CLUSTER_NAME/TENANT_NAME-ENV_NAME.yamlSample)

 ## Linking Apps Gitops with Infra Gitops
 We need to create argocd applications that will deploy the apps of apps structure defined in our apps-gitops-config.

-Suppose we want to deploy our application workloads of our dev cluster.
-We can create an argocd apps for apps-gitops-repo pointing to argocd-apps/CLUSTER_NAME (argocd-apps/dev).
-Following template should be used:
+Suppose we want to deploy our application workloads of our dev (CLUSTER_NAME) cluster.
+We can create an argocd app for apps-gitops-repo pointing to argocd-apps/dev (argocd-apps/CLUSTER_NAME).
 ```
 apiVersion: argoproj.io/v1alpha1
 kind: Application